 Salvia divinorum, or salvia for short, is an herb in the mint family often used for its hallucinogenic effects.
 It’s native to southern Mexico and parts of Central and South America, where the Mazatec ...

-It’s been almost 50 years since a generation of young people were urged to “turn on and tune out” with the aid of psychedelic drugs.
-But at least one hallucinogenic drug remains legal and widely ...
+It’s been almost 50 years since a generation of young people were urged to “turn on, tune in and drop out” with the aid of psychedelic drugs.
+But at least one hallucinogenic drug remains legal and ...